splunk/public-o11y-docs/sp-oncall/scheduling/rotation-setup.rst

 View or edit rotations
 --------------------------

 To rename or delete a rotation select the more menu to the right of the rotation name.
-To expand the different rotations, select the carrot icon.
+To expand the different rotations, select the caret icon.
 From there admins have the option to add, remove or reorder users in a shift, edit the shift, or delete the shift.

 Add, remove or reorder users in a shift
 ------------------------------------------------